Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 - horse and rider.

-However, the majority of animal physiotherapists are self-employed and decide for themselves whether they want to work across the full spectrum or specialise.
+Most animal physiotherapists are self-employed and decide for themselves whether they want to work across the full spectrum or specialise.
 Your professional qualification will prepare you equally for work with small or large animals, but you may have to undertake further courses in order to perform specialised procedures.

 As an animal therapist, you'll: